ap3340/NetlifyAntonio/content/home/experience.md

     date_end: '2021-12-25'
     description: |2-

-        * Collaborate with a team of student volunteers to provide data science consulting for a Congressional Candidate.
+        * Performed Naive Bayes on a dataset of collected ballots to predict ticket-splitting on the votingdemographic as consultation for a Congressional Candidate.
+        * Utilized AWS services (EC2 Instance) to train models which mandated large computing power.

   - title: Special Collections Processing Assistant
     company: UNC-Chapel Hill